-Please do not remove seafood from the Te Puaitaha/Breaksea Sound and North Port area.
-Shellfish may have been infected with Undaria spores and removing them may spread Undaria to other areas.

-- Ensure any marine equipment, especially dive and fishing gear, is clean and dry, or treated before using it in Fiordland's waters. - Ensure your vessel's hull and niche areas are clean and well antifouled before visiting Fiordland.
+- Please do not remove seafood from the Te Puaitaha/Breaksea Sound and North Port area.
+Shellfish may have been infected with Undaria spores and removing them may spread Undaria to other areas. - Please do not move lobster pots out of the Te Puaitaha/Breaksea Sound or North Port areas, as they may be infected with Undaria spores. - Ensure any marine equipment, especially dive and fishing gear, is clean and dry, or treated before using it in Fiordland's waters. - Ensure your vessel's hull and niche areas are clean and well antifouled before visiting Fiordland.